 Krystal Persaud is a millennial.
-As a millennial, she stands in solidarity with others just like her that care very deeply about finding alternative energy sources and reducing our reliance on fossil fuels.
-By using her professional expertise in electronic product design, Krystal has committed herself to bringing solar options to residents even when they do not have access financially and logistically to large roof-top solar panels.
-Her company, Grouphug, has two main options for affordable solar panels: smaller in-home panels and larger solar panel designs that can be used in businesses as both a statement piece and energy source.
+As a millennial, she connects with others who are passionate about finding alternative energy sources and decreasing our dependence on fossil fuels.
+Using her skills in electronic product design, Krystal is dedicated to providing solar solutions to residents who may not have the financial means or space for large rooftop panels.
+Her company, Grouphug, offers two key types of affordable solar panels: smaller panels for homes and larger designs suitable for businesses that serve as both a statement piece and an energy source.

 Grouphug creates solar panels that are aesthetically pleasing and functional.
 They simply are hung in any window with sunlight access.
 The solar energy will then charge the internal battery which later can be transferred by the USB port to charge and power handheld electronic devices such as phones and tablets.
 Grouphug brings solar capabilities to residents that previously could not access this type of energy such as apartments and businesses in urban settings.
 For businesses, Grouphug’s specialty designs can allow multiple users to charge devices while they wait, creating a value add and a social and environmental responsibility component to any business.